 State law requires each Texas County to provide funding for at least basic health care of its indigent and needy residents.
 In Counties where the population exceeds 190,000, those counties have the option of establishing a hospital district to address their indigent care funding obligations.
 In 1967, Nueces County voters exercised that option and created the Nueces County Hospital District.
 The Hospital District is authorized by law to levy an ad valorem tax for furnishing State-mandated medical and hospital care to the indigent; the Hospital District's annual tax rate is set by Nueces County Commissioners Court.

-On October 1, 1996, Nueces County Hospital District leased its hospital (Memorial Medical Center and its related neighbor care centers and medical office buildings to CHRISTUS Spohn Health System Corporation, a regional non-profit health care system.
-In addition to the lease, the Hospital District also contracted with Spohn Health System to provide healthcare services to the indigent residents of Nueces County.
-Under this arrangement, the Hospital District continues to comply with its statutory obligation to provide monetary funding for indigent care.
-However, the Hospital District transferred its healthcare delivery responsibilities to Spohn Health System under terms of this agreement, resulting in the redefining of the Hospital District's mission and future role in addressing public healthcare needs for the medically indigent residents of Nueces County.
+In 1996, Nueces County Hospital District leased Memorial Medical Center and its related neighbor care centers and medical office buildings to CHRISTUS Spohn Health System Corporation, a regional non-profit health care system.
+In addition to the lease, the Hospital District contracted with the Health System to provide healthcare services to the indigent residents of Nueces County.
+Under that agreement, the actual delivery of indigent health care was carried out by Spohn Health System, but eligibility for indigent care services was determined by the Hospital District.
+Together, the lease and indigent care agreements redefined the Hospital District's mission and future role in addressing the healthcare needs for the indigent and needy residents of Nueces County.

 555 North Carancahua St, Suite #950, Corpus Christi, TX 78401-0835|